skyguy126/traffic_inference/docs/index.md

 The system architecture is organized into three major subsystems: edge-camera perception, inner-camera wireless side-channel sensing, and a central fusion/inference module.
 Edge cameras handle visual detection, tracking, and global ID assignment, while inner cameras contribute anonymized event streams derived from encrypted Wi-Fi traffic.
 A final inference layer—implemented either with a Kalman+Hungarian tracker or a global graph-based optimizer.
 The final layer integrates these heterogeneous event sources into coherent vehicle position inferences.

 ### **3.3 Data Pipeline**
-Explain how data is collected, processed, and used.

 #### CARLA Setup